-In select circumstances, mature middle adolescents (15-17 vears) may be considered candidates for conscious sedation. if they are cooperative, calm, and can reliably remain motionless during frequent breath holds.
+In select circumstances, mature middle adolescents (15-17) vears)1 may be considered candidates for conscious sedation. if they are cooperative, calm, and can reliably remain motionless during frequent breath holds.
 Barring that, we recommend the use of general anesthesia (GA) for all pediatric DCAs, with few exceptions, such as a WADA test and balloon test occlusion (if performed with awake neurological testing).
-GA with the use of a paralytic agent eliminates unexpected body motion, improves image quality, and allows for safe and precise catheter maneuvers, likely shortening the duration of the procedure.
-While most of the authors use general endotracheal anesthesia (GETA) for DCA, some have advocated for the use of a laryngeal mask airway (LMA).
-Choosing between GETA and the use of an LMA is a decision to be made by the individual anesthesia and neuroangiography teams, ensuring that the LMA provides reliable airway protection and minimizes the risk of potential bronchospasm.12-15
+GA with the use of a paralytic agent eliminates unexpected body motion, improves image quality, and allows for safe and precise catheter maneuvers, likely shortening the duration of the procedure.2 11 While most of the authors use general endotracheal anesthesia (GETA) for DCA, some have advocated for the use of a laryngeal mask airway (LMA).
+Choosing between GETA and the use of an LMA is a decision to be made by the individual anesthesia and neuroangiography teams, ensuring that the LMA provides reliable airway protection and minimizes the risk of potential bronchospasm.
+12-15

 As a part of a pre-procedure checklist (table 2) and time-out protocol, the neuroangiographer and anesthesiologist should establish open and free communication to discuss key components of the procedure as well as post-procedure care.
-This includes blood pressure control and fluid management, which are potential critical challenges during the induction and maintenance of GA, and which are particularly important in vulnerable patient cohorts, such as those with moyamoya.
-Physiologic hemodynamic parameters including pulse oximetry, blood pressure, heart rate, and end-tidal capnometry should be monitored in all children under GA.
-An arterial line and foley catheter are not routinely indicated for elective DCA, however, their use may be considered in critically ill patients.
-Monitoring and maintaining temperature control is also crucial, especially in the youngest children, who may lose body heat quickly.
-Use of a supplemental external warming device, a tabletop warmer, and raising room temperature are all methods to maintain warmth.
-Routine use of antibiotics prior to groin puncture for vascular access is not recommended.
+This includes blood pressure control and fluid management, which are potential critical challenges during the induction and maintenance of GA, and which are particularly important in vulnerable

-Table 1 Contrast allergy prophylaxis Elective procedure Emergent procedure Drug Dose Route Hours before procedure Drug Dose Route Hours before procedure Prednisone 0.5-0.7 mg/kg (50 mg max) PO 13 7 1 Hydrocortisone 2 mg/kg (200 mg max) IV 5 1 Diphenhydramine 1.25 mg/kg (50 mg max) РО 1 Diphenhydramine 1.25 mg/kg (50 mg max) IV, IM, PO 1 References
+Elective procedure Emergent procedure Drug Dose Route Hours before procedure Drug Dose Route Hours before procedure Prednisone 0.5-0.7 mg/kg (50 mg max) PO 13 7 1 Hydrocortisone 2 mg/kg (200 mg max) IV 5 1 Diphenhydramine 1.25 mg/kg (50 mg max) PO 1 Diphenhydramine 1.25 mg/kg (50 mg max) IV, IM, PO 1